airtop-ai/examples-python/examples/web_agent/README.md

 It's possible to schedule a worker to run regularly.
 For that it's suggested to create a cron job or some other similar program that is able to run worker.py with the desired recurrence.

-To run the worker it's necessary run the command
+To run the worker, run the command

 `python worker.py`